dbegogow/Design-Patterns/README.md

 - ___Structural___
   * __Adapter__ - Adapter pattern lets you wrap an otherwise incompatible object in an adapter to make it compatible with another class
   * __Bridge__ - Bridge pattern is about preferring composition over inheritance.
 Implementation details are pushed from a hierarchy to another object with a separate hierarchy
+  * __Composite__ - Composite pattern lets clients treat the individual objects in a uniform manner